Aftercare Tips: Dental Filling

 There is not much discomfort after a dental filling, but there may be some numbness that exists for several hours after the procedure.
 It is important to leave the affected part of the mouth alone and not do anything that may result in damage.
 This includes playing contact sports and eating hard or sticky foods (see below).
 Once the mouth recovers after approximately 12 hours, patients can return to a normal routine.

 There are not many dietary restrictions after a dental filling, but eating soft foods that are low in sugar can help speed up the recovery and avoid any setbacks.
 Consider eating foods such as oatmeal, scrambled eggs, or yogurt, rather than tomato-based dishes, tough meats, etc. This also reduces the risk of gum irritation and oral infection.

 Foods and drinks that are hot and cold could irritate the mouth, as well.
 Therefore, avoid drinking any coffee, hot tea, or ice-cold beverages until the mouth recovers.
 Instead, drink cool or warm temperature water, which keeps the mouth clean and avoids irritation.
 Foods such as hot soups and ice cream should be avoided as well.

 Smoking and chewing tobacco can irritate the dental filling and increase the risk of an oral infection.
 Be sure to avoid these drugs while the mouth heals after the dental filling.
 This can take anywhere from a few hours to more than 12 hours.

 Notify the dentist if there are any setbacks

-If there is any intolerable pain, swollen gums or if the filling comes out, then it is important to notify the dentist as soon as possible.
-They may have you come in one the same day or the next day to have the issue resolved, especially if the filling comes out or if an oral infection may have developed.
+If there is any intolerable pain, swollen gums, or if the filling comes out, then it is important to notify the dentist near you as soon as possible.
+They may have you come in on the same day or the next day to have the issue resolved, especially if the filling comes out or if an oral infection may have developed.